Taming Calabi-Yau Feynman integrals: The four-loop equal-mass banana integral: Introduction

-We need two essential ingredients: The first one is a change of variables.
-In the two-loop and three-loop case an important step is the change of variables from the dimensionless ratio $m^2/(-p^2)$ to the modular parameter $\tau$, defined as the ratio of the two periods of the elliptic curve.
-In the four-loop case there is no elliptic curve, but the above change of variables can also be viewed as the mirror map \cite{Candelas:1990rm,Batyrev:1993oya,Batyrev:1995ca} for a family of Calabi--Yau manifolds and this generalises to the four-loop case.
+We find that there are two new ingredients required for non-trivial Calabi--Yau manifolds.
+The first one is a change of variables.
+In the two-loop and three-loop equal-mass banana cases an important step is the change of variables from the dimensionless ratio $m^2/(-p^2)$ to the modular parameter $\tau$, defined as the ratio of the two periods of the elliptic curve.
+In the four-loop case there is no elliptic curve.
+However the above change of variables can be viewed as the mirror map \cite{Candelas:1990rm,Batyrev:1993oya,Batyrev:1995ca} for a family of Calabi--Yau manifolds, and this generalises to the cases of interest.